browncap/stripe-checkout/README.md

 # stripe-checkout

-A simple, functional way to set up Stripe payments using checkout
+A simple, functional way to set up Stripe payment methods for future use w/ Checkout